 How long has Vigilant sponsored a retro program?

 Our group was formed in 1984, one year after Labor & Industries started the retro program.
-We’ve been helping members with workplace safety programs and workers’ compensation advice in the manufacturing industry ever since.
+We’ve been helping members with loss prevention and workers’ compensation advice in the manufacturing and agriculture industries ever since.

 Has the Vigilant Manufacturing Retro Program ever been charged a penalty assessment premium by L&I?